Jason Bourne: The Bourne Initiative (2017)

-The Bourne Initiative is the fourteenth novel in the Bourne series, and was published in July 2017.
+The Bourne Initiative is the fourteenth novel in the Bourne series, and was published in June 2017.
 Gen. Boris Karpov, head of the feared Russian FSB, is dead.
 But Karpov has reached out from the grave with an unstoppable cyber operation he conceived in the months before his murder, aimed at the heart of the United States—a way to steal the president's nuclear launch codes.
 Who has taken over the operation?
 Karpov trusted only one man: Jason Bourne.
 But can Bourne be working against his own country?
 Gen. Arthur MacQuerrie, chief of the Dreadnaught Section of NSA and Morgana Broussard, head of the mysterious Meme, LLC, are convinced of Bourne's treasonous act, and will do everything in their power to kill him.

 Flushed from cover, hunted by the best assassins in the business, wounded and nearly killed, Bourne's only hope is to join forces with his bitterest enemy, a Somali magus named Keyre, whose terrorist forces Bourne once decimated.
 Now Keyre is more powerful than ever, with a burgeoning international network—a man who can help Bourne, but to what end?
 Lying in wait is the young woman Bourne saved from Keyre's torture, who now calls herself the Angelmaker.
 Both seductive and deadly, the Angelmaker loves Bourne, watches over him, but from whom does she take her orders?
 Is she ally or adversary?

 These are questions Bourne must answer before he can unravel the mystery of Boris Karpov's last legacy, a weaponized code that may very well bring about the unthinkable: a violent end to America.

 The Bourne Nemesis (2019)

 The Bourne Nemesis is the fifteenth novel in the Bourne series, and had been scheduled to be published in 2019, but missed its publication date and no future publication date was given.

 Jason Bourne returns.
 He's fought against the NSA, Black off-site cyber operations, a Somali terrorist organisation and been accused of treason against the US.
 Now the Russians have planted a mole to uncover Bourne's secrets and launch cyber-warfare against the United States.

-Meanwhile, Bourne's former colleague, Soroya Moore, needs his help.
+Meanwhile, Bourne's former colleague, Soraya Moore, needs his help.
 Six highly skilled field agents have disappeared, the body parts of three found in a national park in Georgia.
 Facing death and destruction in the shadows of civilisation, Bourne will battle his deadliest nemesis yet.